ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 allocation decline factors, and :math:`a_{leaf}^{f}`  and :math:`a_{livestem}^{f}`  are final values of these allocation coefficients (:numref:`Table Crop pfts`).

+Harvest to seed
+''''''''''''''''''''''''''''''

+In CLM5, the C and N required for crop seeding is removed from the grain product pool during harvest and used to seed crops in the subsequent year.

 .. _General comments: